YourMJK/QRGen-cli/README.md

 - For macOS either [download Xcode from the AppStore](https://apps.apple.com/us/app/xcode/id497799835) or run `xcode-select --install` to just get the Command Line Tools.
 Swift 5.5 requires at least Xcode 13 and macOS 11.3 Big Sur.
 - For Linux [download Swift from swift.org](https://www.swift.org/download/) for your distro and follow the installation guide further down the page.

+On Linux, the `--coreimage` and `--png` options are removed due to Apple's `CoreImage` framework being unavailable.

 ## How to build

 - **Variant 1**: